-We can define Physics as the science that deals with matter, energy and their interactions.
+Physics is defined as the study of energy and matter.
+More precisely, it is the study of how matter and energy interact with each other and how they affect each other over time and through space.
 Physics functions in an exciting dimension.
 What we mean by this is that things keep changing in the world of physics with every new discovery.
-As the theories progress and new discoveries are made, not only the answer but the whole question changes.
+As theories progress and new discoveries are made, not only the answer but the whole question changes.
 Due to this, many individuals try to define physics by what it was rather than what it is and will be.

 Physics is one of the most important subjects in modern times.
 Everything we do in our day to day life is related to this subject.
 So why should we study physics?
 Some importance of studying the subject is given in the points below.

 - Without physics there would be no airplanes, cars, motorbikes, solar panels, computers, light bulbs, digital cameras, grocery laser scanners and much more.

 - Physics tries to define the universe in the simplest terms possible.
 That is done by specifying basic quantities and units, for instance – velocity, electric field and kinetic energy.